adelakobic/brollyUp/README.md

 ## Credits 💃🏻
 * Picture credits as follows:
-    * Atlas Company (2022, August 2) Freepik.com <a href='https://www.freepik.com/photos/background'>Background photo created by atlascompany - www.freepik.com</a>
+    * Atlas Company (2022, August 2) Freepik.com <a href='https://www.freepik.com/photos/background'>Background photo created by atlascompany - www.freepik.com</a> Hero image has not been used as yet.

-* Video tutorials that have helped:
-    * Ranjan-Beginner's Guide, 5-Days Weather Application using Simple JavaScript (2022,August 9) Youtube <a href='https://www.youtube.com/watch?v=QEu8_5bYm-w'>
+    * Bootcamp documentation (2022) <a href='https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys'>

 ## Licence 🪪
-*
+* Licence not provided for this project